 Editor's note: It will be confirmed by the RAN WG that whether the additional identifier is needed,

 Editor's note: Support of the encrypted content reception is FFS.

+Editor's note: How different AFs use different additional identifiers is FFS.